 On December 31, 1868, the day after James Moore finished his letter to his parents, disaster struck the Millers Falls Manufacturing Company.
 A fire gutted the North Parish plant; only the office area was spared.
 All of the firm’s manufacturing equipment was destroyed, and production ceased.
-The editor of the Greenfield Courier & Gazette suspected arson:
+The editor of the Greenfield Courier & Gazette suspected arson.

 The place where the fire was discovered was separated from the boiler room by a stone wall or partition, where it would not have been likely to have caught from any accident.
-The place, too, was the best that could have been selected by a villain for his foul purpose, as the fire could communicate with each story of the building by means of a slide-way, where chips and waste lumber were dropped into the wood-room below.(5)
+The place, too, was the best that could have been selected by a villain for his foul purpose, as the fire could communicate with each story of the building by means of a slide-way, where chips and waste lumber were dropped into the wood-room below.(6)

-Although insurance covered only half of the $40,000 loss, work to secure temporary quarters began immediately.
+Although insurance covered just half of the $40,000 loss, work to secure temporary quarters began immediately.
 Within two weeks, the firm was installing equipment in rooms rented from the Greenfield Tool Company.
 As the new quarters were too small, work on a temporary building at the Greenfield Tool site began without delay.
 Construction of the forty-foot-long wooden structure started on January 25th, a Monday morning.
 By Wednesday evening, the building was up, the siding in place, the windows set and the power shafting installed.
 On that Saturday—six days after the building was started and just four weeks after the fire—a full work force was in place, building braces.
 The disaster at the North Parish plant marked the end of the company’s involvement in the wringer repair business.
 Chamberlain & Whitmore, a local firm, bought the remnants of the operation.

 In April 1869, Millers Falls Manufacturing made the plans and specifications for its Grouts Corner factory available to bidders.
 The planners estimated that a quarter of a million bricks would be needed to complete the main building.
 The proposed structure, 300 feet long and fifty feet wide, was considered fireproof by the standards of the day.
-For additional safety, the plant’s boilers, used to produce steam for heating the building, were to be housed in a wing projecting at a right angle from the main building.
+For additional safety, the plant’s boilers, used to produce steam for heating the structure, were to be housed in a wing projecting at a right angle from the main building.
 Running water was to be available throughout the structure.
 Work on the factory began immediately after the bidding.
 Local residents, skeptical that the enterprise would succeed, at first refused to fund a bridge to the site.
 A traditional covered span was erected only after Millers Falls Manufacturing agreed to put up one-half of the cost.

 A dam, twelve feet tall and 165 feet long, was built on one of the series of falls and created a pond substantial enough to deliver 800 horsepower to its downwater users.
 (The company had originally hoped for 1500.)
 Millers Falls Manufacturing required less than half of the output.
 There was little worry that the upper limit of the dam’s capacity might be reached—the company owned the rights to the two remaining falls in the series.
 In lieu of a traditional mill wheel, a modern water turbine, manufactured in the nearby town of Orange by Hunt, Waite & Flint, was installed to power the factory.

 The move to the plant took place in the winter of 1869 and 1870.
 In January, fifty workers took up positions in the new factory.
 Although some chose to commute from Greenfield, the majority relocated, and the housing situation in Grout’s Corner grew desperate.
 Millers Falls Manufacturing leased the hotel owned by the Vermont & Massachusetts Railroad Company and refurbished it to domicile some of the workers.
 As other buildings became available, the company rented them and converted them to tenements.
-In spring, the hilltop east of the plant became a prime target for development and was soon home to an Amidon, a Gunn, and a Pratt Street.
+In spring, the hilltop east of the plant became a prime target for development and was soon home to Amidon, Gunn, and Pratt Streets.
 The manufacturer made its presence known in other ways—a petition to rename the place Millers Falls was circulated, and by spring, the post office had been renamed.
 It took several years for the local railways to adopt the new moniker.

 Within weeks of the incorporation, Henry Pratt moved to New York to establish a national sales office.
-Levi Gunn remained in Greenfield to serve as treasurer and general manager.
+Levi Gunn stayed on in Greenfield to serve as treasurer and general manager.
 The New York office, located in the hardware district at 78 Beekman Street, opened in November of 1868 and was a modest affair soon outgrown.
 The following year, the company moved to 87 Beekman Street where it shared an office with the firm of E. M. Boynton, the manufacturer of the Lightning Cross Cut Saw—a tool advertised as enabling two men to cut off a twelve-inch sycamore log in eight seconds.

-While still at the first address, Pratt hired Edward P. Stoughton to assist with managing the office.
+While still at the first address, Pratt hired Edward P. Stoughton to assist in managing the office.
 Stoughton proved an excellent hire.
 Diligent and quick to learn, he soon became the firm’s international sales representative.
 His interest in overseas markets enabled the company to export tools in substantial numbers surprisingly early in its history.
 Within a decade, the firm would boast of having penetrated one of the toughest markets of all—it was exporting large numbers of tools to Sheffield, England, the edge tool capital of the world.

 The editor of the Greenfield paper didn't have all the facts.
-Three weeks earlier, the Boston Daily Advertiser noted that Roberts & Stockbridge, a Northampton business whose principals included brace inventor Charles H. Stockbridge and his associate Osmore O. Roberts, had filed suit against Nims & Pratt over the right to manufacture braces based on the Rose patents.
-The Northampton firm’s relationship to Clemens Rose and Nims & Pratt remains unclear as court records are unavailable.
-Edward Lester, the Nims & Pratt employee who would become superintendent of the Millers Falls Manufacturing Company, acquired the Rose patents several months after the law suit was filed.
-He sold them to Millers Falls Manufacturing several weeks later.
-Production of the Rose brace continued at the Nims & Pratt factory until the new Millers Falls plant came online.
-The major player in the Nims & Pratt operation was the prominent Greenfield businessman William Newton Nims.
-Given the close relationship between the business and Millers Falls Manufacturing, it is likely that his partner was none other than Henry L. Pratt.(8)
+Three weeks earlier, the Boston Daily Advertiser reported that Roberts & Stockbridge, a Northampton entity whose principals included brace inventor Charles H. Stockbridge and Osmore O. Roberts, had filed suit against Nims & Pratt over the right to manufacture braces based on the Rose patents.
+Documents relating to the lawsuit have not been located, but when the dust settled, Nims & Pratt was manufacturing Rose braces.
+The issue became moot when Nims & Pratt employee Edward Lester acquired the Rose patents and sold them to the Millers Falls operation in the summer of 1869.(9) Production of the Rose brace continued at the Nims & Pratt factory until the new Millers Falls plant came online.
+The major player in Nims & Pratt was the prominent Greenfield businessman William Newton Nims.
+Given the close relationship between Nims & Pratt and Millers Falls Manufacturing, it is likely that W. Newton Nims's partner was none other than Henry L. Pratt.(9)